 Teach secondary school.
 Learn how to lead.
 Experience the classroom and beyond.
 Create an educated community of the future.
 Be the inspiration for tomorrow’s children.

 - Sign up to our newsletter to receive deadline reminders

 Visit the College of Education's website for detailed admissions information.

-Minimum of 60 credit units of post-secondary courses transferable to the BEd. program, including Compulsory Courses, Teaching Area Course Requirements, and Elective Courses, with a minimum overall average of 60%.
+- Minimum of 60 credit units of post-secondary courses transferable to the B.Ed. program, including compulsory courses, two teaching area course requirements with a minimum average of 60% in each teaching area, and elective courses, with a minimum overall average of 60%.

 - English 110.6 or equivalent

 - Teaching Area 1: Minimum of 24 credit units (18 senior credit units) with a minimum average of 60%

 - Teaching Area 2: Minimum of 15 credit units (9 senior credit units) with a minimum average of 60%